 On the 21st June 2021, we joined 1000’s of children from Durham and Darlington for Durham Music’s Big Play.
 This was such an exciting event as we decided that we were going to make our very own musical instruments from recycled objects.
 This allowed us to find materials that we could combine different sounds with to experiment with feelings and moods.

 We also listened to music throughout the decades to inspire which instrument we would make.
 We travelled right back in time to the Medieval style of music and all the way up to modern day music, comparing what was similar and what was different.

 Our children created instruments such a ukuleles, drums, shakers and guitars!
 Please take a look at some of our recycled, creative instruments below.

 This term, we are so excited to start Music club after school!
 Each week, children are welcome to come along and learn different songs from different decades.
 Singing is a great way to express emotions and relax.
 Music club is an opportunity to sing with others in a range of musical styles.
 The aim is to have fun and improve confidence and self esteem!

-In our very first week, we have started to learn a very powerful, inspiring song from Billy Elliot the Musical called ‘Electricity’, stay tuned for some beautiful singing videos from our rehearsals!
+In our very first week, we have started to learn a very powerful, inspiring song from Billy Elliot the Musical called ‘Electricity’.

 Durham Music Christmas Choir Competition 2021!